dustymugs/cmr/doc/files.md

 index = [1, 2, 3, 4, 5, 6, 11, 12, 13, 10, 7, 8, 9, 14, 15];
 names = {'Back', 'Beak', 'Belly', 'Breast', 'Crown', 'FHead', 'LEye', 'LLeg', 'LWing', 'Nape', 'REye', 'RLeg', 'RWing', 'Tail', 'Throat'};
 ```
-  * mask - segmentation mask of the bird in the image from Mask-RCNN.
+  * mask - segmentation mask of the bird in the image (probably from Mask-RCNN).
 A boolean (0/1) array of same dimension as image indicating which pixels are masked

 ```
 >> images(1).mask